How environmentally friendly are Iceland’s data centers? part 3

 Part 3: Data centers

 It would be easy for Iceland to overlook the true environmental impact of data centers, as they make up 5.3 percent of the country’s GDP.
-Powered by 100 percent renewable energy, the facilities already have a good reputation.
+Powered by energy from renewable sources, the facilities already have a good reputation.
 When TechHQ visited Iceland in October, we explored two of the country’s data centers, run by atNorth and Borealis, to find out how their respective expansions were impacting the environment.

 atNorth has three sites in Iceland but seven overall, with the others located in Finland, Sweden, and Denmark.
 It has ambitions to be the largest data center operator in the Nordics and boasts one of the lowest TCOs for co-location in the world.
 In total, atNorth has 126 MW of capacity and offers co-location service and HPC as a service’.
 If a customer is not willing to invest heavily into a big stack of HPC clusters, he can tap into us,” said Jóhann Þór Jónsson, the Director of Site Selection for atNorth.
 If he wants to come and do rendering for 24 hours or 12 hours, he can come and tap into it and go back again.”
 Jónsson added that this is useful for the film and engineering industries, but atNorth also wants to attract hyperscaler customers like AWS and Google Cloud.